stuartst/docker-transmission-openvpn/docs/faq.md

 ## Container loses connection after some time

-For some users, on some platforms, apparently this is an issue.
+For some users, on some platforms, this is an issue.
 I have not encountered this myself - but there is no doubt that it's recurring.
 Why does the container lose connectivity?
 That we don't know and it could be many different reasons that manifest the same symptoms.
 We do however have some possible solutions.